 How We Can Shift Toward Buen Vivir

-Interestingly, some of the paths to Buen Vivir are already becoming trends in our Westernized culture:
+Interestingly, some of the paths to Buen Vivir are already becoming trends in many cultures:

 - Increased popularity of austere living.
 This is practiced by those who embrace a zero waste lifestyle, the tiny house movement, and a return to natural, organic, vegan, vegetarian, and raw foods.

 - Environmental accounting and tax reforms.
-We have tax benefits for energy efficiency.
+Many governments offer tax benefits for energy efficiency.
 Green or eco-friendly corporations are growing in popularity.
 The carbon tax, already implemented in some countries, creates pricing that reflects the true cost of products that harmed the environment during production, shipping, or because of the materials used.

 - Smaller, local production.
-Instead of importing and exporting products to and from China (for example), each region should produce only what they need.
+Instead of importing and exporting products to and from distant countries, each region should produce only what they need.
 Natural resources should be extracted and utilized only to the extent of regional demand.
 This is just beginning to occur.
 More families are growing their own food.
 Small, local, often organic farms are sought out for food products instead of buying from the national chain grocery store.
-But this movement has a long way to go, and the transformation would be key to the increased acceptance of the Buen Vivir concept.
+But this movement has a long way to go, and the transformation would be key to the increased acceptance of Buen Vivir.

 Not surprisingly, the principles of Buen Vivir are difficult to carry out in today’s economic and political environment.
 The governments of Ecuador and Bolivia are struggling to reconcile their goals to lead social change with the day-to-day financial needs of the country and the demands for development from large corporations.